-Downtown Los Angeles (DTLA) is long a place of business, international trade, entertainment, culture, fashion, science, and sports, the country’s second-largest city’s renaissance has transformed downtown back into a bona fide LA destination.
-With numerous attractions and cultural sights, DTLA provides an abundance of activities to fulfill every desire you could possibly imagine.
+Downtown Los Angeles (DTLA) has long been a place of business, international trade, entertainment, culture, fashion, science, and sports, the country’s second-largest city’s renaissance has transformed downtown back into a bona fide LA destination.
+With numerous attractions and cultural sights, DTLA provides an abundance of activities to fulfill every desire you could imagine.

 For a family-friendly experience with less walking for the little ones, try Olvera Street with its many tastes and sounds of old Mexico.
-Olvera Street is just a short walk from Union Station so it’s possible to leave your car at home and visit the birthplace of Los Angeles by train.
+Olvera Street is just a short walk from Union Station, so it’s possible to leave your car at home and visit Los Angeles’s birthplace by train.

 Little Tokyo is about one mile from Olvera Street and can be reached by bus, car, or Metro Gold Line.
-Attractions here include Japanese American National Museum and Japanese Village which is the heart of Little Tokyo featuring unique shopping and dining options.
+Attractions here include the Japanese American National Museum and Japanese Village, which is the heart of Little Tokyo, featuring unique shopping and dining options.

 Dodger Stadium Tour

 For a unique perspective on a celebrated venue, baseball fans won’t want to miss out on a behind-the-scenes tour of the jewel of Chavez Ravine–Dodgers Stadium.
 Tours last 90-minutes, are very reasonably priced, and provide an on-field perspective that includes a visit to the Dodgers dugout and an exclusive look at the Dugout Club.
 Ballpark Tours.